MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-sample-ios-app.md

 ## Configure the sample iOS mobile application

-1. In Xcode, open _native-authentication/NativeAuthSampleApp/NativeAuthSampleApp.xcodeproj_ project.
+1. In Xcode, open _NativeAuthSampleApp.xcodeproj_ project.
-1. Open _native-authentication/NativeAuthSampleApp/NativeAuthSampleApp/Configuration.swift_ file.
+1. Open _NativeAuthSampleApp/Configuration.swift_ file.
 1. Find the placeholder:

    - `Enter_the_Application_Id_Here` and replace it with the **Application (client) ID** of the app you registered earlier.